 Dr. Sandra Scheinbaum recently sat down with Peter Hoppenfeld, FMCA attorney and expert on law in the health and wellness space, to break down the scope of practice questions and set the record straight on what coaches need to know to keep themselves and their clients safe.

 Here are some of the highlights of their conversation:

 WHAT YOUR FUNCTIONAL MEDICINE HEALTH COACH CERTIFICATION (FMCHC) MEANS:

 First, an important distinction exists between holding a certificate or certification — and being licensed — in a particular field or profession.

-Your Health Coach certification from Functional Medicine Coaching Academy means that we certify your knowledge and proficiency in the coursework and material, but it does not necessarily mean that you are eligible to apply your skills as an functional medicine certified health coach in a given location.
+Health Coach certification from Functional Medicine Coaching Academy means that we certify your knowledge and proficiency in the coursework and material.
+Still, it does not necessarily mean that you are eligible to apply your skills as a functional medicine certified health coach in a given location.

 In other words, holding an FMCHC certificate or certification does not imply that you may practice coaching where you live, nor does it override any local regulations that may limit your scope of practice.
 In this way, your certificate is different from a license or a diploma that permits you to practice your skills; it is instead a verification that you have mastered your coursework.